NDavidsonLab/onboarding/onboarding.md

 **Weekly demo day meeting:** This is a quick (no more than 10 or 15 minutes) virtual lab meeting where team members show off an accomplishment from the week in 3 minutes or fewer.
 This could be a new figure, a section of a paper, some code that they are particularly happy with, or something that we learned from a paper, poster, or research presentation.
-For this, we use [PowerPoint slides](https://olucdenver-my.sharepoint.com/:p:/g/personal/milton_pividori_cuanschutz_edu/EYnxr99YOfREgFaPqe3_uEQB2hu8YFUQrLnqyuth3xKc1Q?e=PIL4hE) to share figures or paper sections for the demo day meeting; the link is pinned in the `#lab-meetings` channel on Slack and is not intended to be shared outside the lab.
+To share figures or paper sections for the demo day meeting use the link is pinned in the `#lab-meetings` channel on Slack and is not intended to be shared outside the lab.
 If you are not already listed in the slides, feel free to add a slide with your name.
 Alternatively, screen sharing is possible for code demos or interactive weekly accomplishments.

-**Daily virtual scrum update:**
+**Daily virtual github projects check-in:**
-The daily virtual scrum update should include an update from each individual to the [daily-tasks repository](https://github.com/pivlab/daily-tasks/).
-An issue is automatically created for each workday, and they can be accessed [here](https://github.com/pivlab/daily-tasks/issues).
-Each member of the lab is required to post a comment on the corresponding issue with a list of tasks planned for that day.
+Lab members are expected to keep all ongoing tasks up-to-date in the [github projects repository](https://github.com/orgs/NDavidsonLab/projects/1).

-When writing this comment, consider the following:
+When adding or moving tasks, consider the following:
-1. what specific items you accomplished yesterday,
-1. what specific items you plan to accomplish today,
+1. Do you have enough bandwidth to add another task?
+1. Is the alloted time realistic?
 1. who, if anyone, is blocking you,
 1. who, if anyone, you are blocking.

 **Lab meeting:**
-- Lab meetings are scheduled for one hour on Wednesdays.
-All members of the Pividori lab are expected to attend if possible.
+- Lab meetings are joint with the Bitler lab, for 1.5 hours 9:30-11:00 on Wednesdays.
+All members of the Davidson lab are expected to attend if possible.
 Meetings are expected to be a supportive environment for learning, constructive criticism, help, and scientific discussions.

-   **Meeting agenda:**  The format of each meeting will be chosen by the lab meeting lead from the options below.
-The lead will rotate among lab members (see below) within the group.
-Guests with aligned research interests may join with a supermajority vote of lab members (>2/3) and are expected to attend and participate fully.

-    The lead will choose the format for each meeting.
-The different options for meeting formats are outlined below.
-Each member is expected to lead at least two Braintrust meetings per year (one every 6 months).

-   - **Format 1: Braintrust**
-        - The meeting lead presents their own research/project to the group.
-Presenters often focus on open questions or challenges in their work.
-Occasionally, they present a new talk or set of slides that they intend to deliver at a meeting, job talk, etc. This is a way for the group to get familiar with each other's work.
-It is also a good way to get feedback, advice, or help with research if needed.
-   - **Format 2: Tech talk/discussion**
-        - Talks on commonly used tech in the labs, or strategies for staying on top of the literature, organization, etc.
-   - **Format 3: Post-conference presentations**
-        - Journal club talk on favorite poster/talk.
-Either from each person or from a selected set that the group votes on.
-   - **Format 4: Big ideas or projects**
-        - This format is meant to help senior members practice for paper discussion sections/conclusions while helping newer members see where the boundaries of fields are.
-   - **Format 5: Journal club**
-       - Presentation to be given by meeting leader followed by group discussion.
-The meeting leader should aim to send the chosen paper one week before the scheduled meeting, and lab members are expected to be familiar with the content for discussion.
-   - **Format 6: Preprint review**
-       - Pre-print is discussed by the group.
-The discussion is led by the meeting leader,  and all members are expected to be familiar with the content.
-The review is written collaboratively, but another member (not the meeting leader) formats, formalizes and uploads to the pre-print server as a comment.

-  **Lab meeting lead:**  A member of the Pividori lab is expected to present/lead each lab meeting as scheduled in the lab meeting calendar (sign up at [https://docs.google.com/document/d/1KeYg1_ijgHTMxQQLohcmtGX8wEYs_-ayUOn0kmtSq2U/edit?usp=sharing])
-   - Each member is expected to sign up as lead by the end of the previous academic semester (e.g., sign up by December for the Spring semester, sign up by June for the Fall semester.)
-   - Lab meeting sign-ups will happen twice a year.
-Sign-ups will open in December and June for the upcoming 6 months.
-   - Each member will sign up as lead for at least 2 lab meetings each semester (6 months).
-At least one of these meetings is expected to be a Braintrust meeting.

 **Ad-hoc meetings:** After meetings have been scheduled for the semester, any member can add an ad hoc meeting as needed.
    - Ad hoc meetings are meant to help lab members get advice and help on projects, prepare for talks, oral exams, etc.

 **Individual meetings:** We schedule weekly individual meetings.
- Once you join the lab, contact Milton to set up a time.
+ Once you join the lab, contact Natalie to set up a time.
  These are set up for a term to accommodate class schedules.
- We don't reschedule these meetings by default if one of the parties (Milton or you) are out of town, so if you do want to meet in a week but travel conflicts, contact Milton to reschedule.
+ We don't reschedule these meetings by default if one of the parties (Natalie or you) are out of town, so if you do want to meet in a week but travel conflicts, contact Milton to reschedule.
  The goal of the weekly meeting is to:

  1. Discuss challenges.